Busch Campus of Rutgers University: Rutgers Golf Course

-The Rutgers Golf Course, located on the university's Busch Campus in Piscataway, New Jersey, is a scenic 18-hole public course known for its challenging design and commitment to accessibility.
-Established in 1963 and designed by Hal Purdy, the course spans 6,337 yards of rolling terrain, mature trees, and water features, offering a balance of beauty and strategy.
-As a hub for students, faculty, and the local community, the course supports recreational play, hosts collegiate tournaments, and provides practice facilities for the Rutgers golf teams.
-With its focus on environmental stewardship and sustainability, including certification from the Audubon Cooperative Sanctuary Program, the Rutgers Golf Course remains a cherished institution blending tradition, recreation, and ecological responsibility.
+The Rutgers Golf Course, located on the university's Busch Campus in Piscataway, New Jersey, is an public course spanning over 6,300 yards of rolling terrain, mature trees, and water features.
+Previously a 9-hole course, it was expanded to an 18-hole course in 1963.
+It supports recreational play, hosts collegiate tournaments, and provides practice facilities for the Rutgers golf teams.

 Census-designated-place

 Rutgers University-Busch Campus CDP is a census-designated place (CDP) covering the residential population of the Busch Campus of Rutgers University in Piscataway Township, Middlesex County, New Jersey.

 It first appeared as a CDP in the 2020 U.S. Census with a population of 4,586.